Home > Facade > Façade & Fenestration Industry: Innovations, Challenges & Way Forward

 Key Parameters of Sustainable and Efficient Façades

 Orientation and fenestration: The orientation of a building determines its exposure to sunlight.
 Since the angle of the earth relative to the sun varies throughout the year and the sun moves across the sky during the day, solar exposure on a façade is continually changing.
-Strategies for controlling solar heat gain depending on the building’s orientation.
+Strategies for controlling solar heat gain depend on the building’s orientation.

 Material selection: Material selection is an important factor in designing sustainable façades.
 Improving the thermal performance of building envelopes and minimising thermal bridging are extremely important design strategies for sustainable façades.
-Thermal bridging within a wall occurs where a highly conductive material, such as metal support, penetrates the façade’s insulation layer.
+Thermal bridging within a wall occurs when a highly conductive material, such as metal support, penetrates the façade’s insulation layer.
 Thermal bridging can occur in all types of façades.

 Heat and moisture movement: Heat transfer through façades follows a basic principle of physics: heat flows from higher to lower temperatures.
 This takes place through one or more of the processes that include conduction (heat flows between two façade materials in contact with each other), convection (heat is conveyed by air currents within the façade), radiation (heat flows as electromagnetic energy through materials and air spaces within the façade), air leakage (heat is conveyed by air passing through the façade).

 Thermal comfort: Thermal comfort is defined as “that condition of mind which expresses satisfaction with the thermal environment”.
-Since it is a condition of mind, comfort is inherently based on one’s experience and perception; there are large variations in physiological and psychological responses for different individuals.
+Since it is a condition of the mind, comfort is inherently based on one’s experience and perception; there are large variations in physiological and psychological responses for different individuals.

-Six primary variables affect thermal comfort are: air temperature, air movement, humidity, mean radiant temperature, occupants’ metabolic rate, and occupants’ clothing.
+Six primary variables that affect thermal comfort are: air temperature, air movement, humidity, mean radiant temperature, occupants’ metabolic rate, and occupants’ clothing.
 While each of these variables can be separately measured, the human body responds to them holistically.
 These in turn are significantly influenced by the construction of the glazing units, the material properties of the glass, and the effectiveness of shading elements used with the window.

 Jumeira Al Naseem, UAE